Step 2: Begin where you are

 Starting Out

-A first task is to honestly asses where we really are in our church life and mission.
+An initial task is to honestly assess where we really are in our church life and mission.
 Knowing where we are means we can then plan simple achievable steps.

 Try Mapping Our Galilee Exercise: